SAP-samples/teched2022-DA161/exercises/task1/README.md

 # Task 1 - Evaluate the Usability of the Left Side Panel

-Explanation of Task: The purpose of this task is to utilize the left vertical panel to create widgets in your story.
+**Explanation of Task**: The purpose of this task is to utilize the left vertical panel to create widgets in your story.
+As you work through the task, consider your first impression of the usability of the Left Side Panel.

 ⚠️ After you are done with the task, remember to fill out the User Zoom Survey.